ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise12/README.md

 containing an empty definition of a class Geometry.

 We have to fill out the class definition.
-The requirements for the Geometry class are the following (use Google if you cannot remember the basic Geometry):
+The requirements for the Geometry class are the following (use Google if you cannot remember the geometrical definitions):

 - Given the two side lengths of a rectangle, calculate the perimeter of the rectangle
 - Given the two side lengths of a rectangle, calculate the area of the rectangle